-The Workshop has three counselors:
+The Workshop has two counselors:

 Mari grew up as one of six kids in Japan, a daughter of missionaries.
 After graduating from college, she went to work with adjudicated youth and families in Colorado Springs, Philadelphia and Pittsburgh.
 Her experience in the social services led her to seek a better understanding of how people change and encounter hope.
 She pursued her training at Westminster Theological Seminary, where she received a Masters of Divinity with an emphasis in counseling.
 Mari’s counseling is greatly influenced by the interweaving of human stories and God’s story.
 Her areas of interest include: depression, trauma, anxiety, pre-marital and marital counseling.
 Mari, her husband, and their three children attend Church of the Ascension.
 She can be reached at firstname.lastname@example.org.